YouTube Personal Finance Influencers 11 Signs to Watch Out for

 They Have a Lot of Ads and Promotions

-If an influencer has a lot of ads and promotions in their videos, it is probably because they are trying to make money off of you.
-They are not interested in giving you good advice, they just want you to buy something from them.
+If an influencer has a lot of ads and promotions in their videos, it is probably because they are trying to make money by selling you products or services from affiliates that are not necessarily in your best interest.

 They Are Not Transparent